New assistant brings two stints as head coach to the program following year as team's director of operations

-The 2013-14 season marks Frey's seventh year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
+The 2014-15 season marks Frey's eighth year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
 In addition, Frey's areas of focus are game scheduling, recruiting, opponent scouting and individual player development.

-Frey's recruiting efforts have been instrumental to the program's overall success in recent years as a trio of Green Wave rookies -Benzio in 2009, Olivia Grayson in 2010 and Danielle Blagg in 2012 and Leslie Vorpahl in 2014 -earned C-USA All-Freshman Team recognition, while Blagg claimed C-USA Freshman of the Year honors in 2012, while Morgan took home the 2015 Louisiana Freshman of the Year Award.
+Frey's recruiting efforts have been instrumental to the program's overall success in recent years as a trio of Green Wave rookies - Benzio in 2009, Olivia Grayson in 2010, Danielle Blagg in 2012 and Leslie Vorpahl in 2014 - earned C-USA All-Freshman Team recognition, while Blagg claimed C-USA Freshman of the Year honors in 2012, while Morgan took home the 2015 Louisiana Freshman of the Year Award.
 In addition, junior college transfer Indira Kaljo was tabbed C-USA Newcomer of the Year in 2009.